Can You Take Too Much Collagen?

 If you do decide a collagen supplement is right for you, it’s important that you take it on a daily basis for the best results.

-Just like taking multivitamins and other supplements, consistent intake of collagen helps to ensure you are building up your collagen stores and will likely provide the most benefit over taking them sporadically.
+Just like taking multivitamins and other supplements, consistent intake of collagen helps to ensure you are building up your collagen stores and will likely provide the most benefit rather than taking them sporadically.

 What are the Benefits of Taking Collagen?

-Although there is a fair amount of promising research on the potential benefits of supplemental collagen, there is still more research needed to support these claims.
+Although there is a fair amount of promising research on the potential benefits of collagen supplements, there is still more research needed to support these claims.

 Can Collagen Make You Gain Weight?

-However, if you are consuming a collagen supplement that contains a significant amount of calories without adjusting your dietary intake, it’s possible that you might experience a small increase in weight.
+However, if you are consuming a collagen powder supplement that contains a significant amount of calories without adjusting your dietary intake, it's possible that you might experience a small increase in weight.
+Most collagen supplements are simply composed of just collagen peptides, so it shouldn't be a concern for weight gain.

-Collagen alone is not considered a high-calorie food, but rather high in protein which is one of the most filling macronutrients.
+Collagen alone is not considered a high-calorie food, but rather high in protein which is one of the most satiating macronutrients.

-Because it is so filling, it is possible that consuming collagen supplements in higher doses (such as 15g per day) may help to increase satiety and promote a healthy weight.
+Because protein promotes satiety, it is possible that consuming collagen supplements in higher doses (such as 15g per day) may help to promote a healthy weight.

 Can You Eat Collagen Rich Foods While Taking a Collagen Supplement?

-It is safe to consume collagen-rich foods while also taking a collagen supplement if you enjoy those foods.
+It is safe to consume collagen-rich foods while also taking a collagen supplement.

 Currently, research is limited on the benefits of consuming collagen-rich foods versus supplements as dietary collagen has not been found to improve overall collagen levels.